 Learning new concepts

 Versatility gives me the flexibility to learn about subjects I find fascinating.
-For example, I attended a SecureWorld Expo last June.
+For example, I attended the cybersecurity-focused SecureWorld Expo last June.
 It gave me the opportunity to learn about information security and cybersecurity – subjects that have interested me since the Heartbleed security scare (remember that?)
 I learned that even large enterprises are struggling to respond to security breaches, how to educate their leadership (even their Chief Information Officers) on best practices, and which firms offer the best solutions.
 I feel that my background in technology and software writing would make me a helpful addition to a company’s content marketing plan.

-So, what’s next for my 2016?
-I discovered that I enjoy human resources writing, I now have experience with RFPs, and I’m learning more about information security.
+I’ve discovered that I enjoy human resources writing, I now have experience with RFPs, and I’m learning more about information security.
 My clients, in return, received content marketing that often exceeded their internal goals while they focused on rolling out a completely new suite of services (Bartel Contracting); expanding a healthy book of business (Dominic Scott Agency); and marketing a new translation of the I Ching in China (Divination Foundation).

 I believe I am well-situated to help companies and enterprises educate internal executives, communicate effectively with their customers, and increase their own sales.